geudde/attic-chest/pages/04.season-3/19.meeting-40/08.day/docs.md

 The day draws near in which the Gnome
 Like fiend abhor’d, my veil conveyed
-Beneath the earth to his dire home,
+Beneath the Earth to his dire home,
 And left me a deluded maid.
 But I’ll beseech some friendly squire
 To secure me from fate so dread
-Transplant the Gnome from earth to fire
+Transplant the Gnome from Earth to fire
 And mix his ashes with the dead.
 Shall I beseech & sue in vain?
 Shall I be left his mate to be?